 docker run --rm -it -v myvol:/mnt antonipx/fio --blocksize=64k --filename=/mnt/fio.dat --ioengine=libaio --readwrite=read --size=10G --name=test --direct=1 --iodepth=128 --readonly

-Note: With basic FIO benchmarking the goal is to find the max capacity of the system.
-To achieve that refrain from introducing any limiting constraints.
-For example introducing “fsync” after every write IO, is not meant to push system to maximum resource utilization.
-While it’s valid test, it does not return a correct measurement of the system’s sustained IO rate capabilities.
+Note: With basic FIO benchmarking, the goal is to find the max capacity of the system.
+To achieve that, refrain from introducing any limiting constraints.
+For example, introducing “fsync” after every write IO is not meant to push system to maximum resource utilization.
+While it’s a valid test, it does not return a correct measurement of the system’s sustained IO rate capabilities.
 Note that this does not mean we are (incorrectly) measuring memory writes.
 All writes generated by the test must hit the disk before the test completion.
 The goal is to measure sustained IO rate in a steady state.
 This means ideally we should exclude ramp-up and teardown time from the measurement interval.